axibase/atsd/api/data/series/downsample.md

 ## Gap

-If the `gap` parameter is specified, and the time distance between the current sample and the last returned sample exceeds the gap, the current sample is always included in the result.
+If the `gap` parameter is specified, and the time distance between the current and last returned sample exceeds the gap, the current sample is always included in the result.

 | **Name**  | **Type** | **Description** |
 |:---|:---|:---|